oconnorian3/simpsons-quiz/README.md

     * The homepage prompts you with a clear "Start Quiz" button which encourages the user to begin the quiz.
     * On beginning the quiz the first question appears.
 Once you select your answer and the select the "Next" button you will move onto the next question.
 There is a total of ten question.
-    * Once the quiz starts there is a "Return to Homepage" button on the top left of the page.
-This takes the user to the homepage where they can restart the quiz.
+    * Once the quiz starts the "Welcome to the Simpspns Quiz" button will allow the user to restart the quix
     * The navigational links clearly tell the user where to go on the site and allows the user to navigate quiet easily around the site.

     ![](assets/images/navigational-links.png)